George Thomas (footballer, born 1997): Loan to ADO Den Haag

 On 13 January 2020, Thomas joined Eredivisie side ADO Den Haag on loan until the end of the 2019–20 season.

 Queens Park Rangers

 On 27 July 2020 Thomas joined west London club Queens Park Rangers on a free transfer, signing a three-year deal with the option to extend it by another 12 months.
 He made his debut for the club on 12 September in an opening day victory over Nottingham Forest, coming on as a 75th minute substitute for Tom Carroll.

 Cambridge United

 On 31 January 2023, following the termination of his QPR contract, Thomas joined EFL League One club Cambridge United on an initial six-month contract.
 On 8 June 2023, it was announced that Thomas had signed a two-year contract extension.

 On 8 May 2025, Cambridge announced he would be leaving in June when his contract expired.

 On 12 September 2025, Thomas joined National League side Morecambe on a free transfer.
+On 16 May 2026, Morecambe announced he was being released.